Ryan Kaine is on the outside…

 “Thirsty?” he asked, still smiling.

-Again, she could only nod.
+Again, she only allowed herself to nod.

 From the moment Tex entered the cell, the ugly one with the shotgun had not taken his eyes off her.
 His lower lip glistened with drool and he wiped it dry with the back of his free hand.